 While formatting your reference list, follow the same format guidelines as the research paper.

-Do not bold, underline or capitalize
+Do not bold, underline or capitalize.

-Include the running head
+Include the running head.

-Continue page numbering
+Continue the page numbering.

-Order of References
+Arranging the Order of References

-Reference list entries are arranged in the letter by letter alphabetizing method using the author’s last name first, then first name initials.
 Often you will find the names of the same researchers and writers, as they specialize in certain fields.
 For example, Paul Jaeger, is a well-known expert in the field of library information and has several articles published by himself and with other experts.
 In this case, you will alphabetize by the order of the author’s name as listed in the publication.

 |Rev. ed.||Revised edition|